BLM protesters threaten to harass district attorney at his Templeton home

 “Protesters must gather in front of San Luis Obispo County DA, Dan Dow’s home in Templeton, CA until the charges are dropped against Tianna Arata,” the flier says.

-In response to the flier, about 20 members of Protect Paso along with sheriff deputies, CHP officers and district attorney investigators arrived at Dow’s home Thursday night effectively dissuading the protesters.
+In response to the flier, about 20 members of Protect Paso, along with sheriff deputies, CHP officers and district attorney investigators arrived at Dow’s home Thursday night effectively dissuading the protesters.
 Protect Paso was formed to support law enforcement in response to the BLM protests and riots.
 The group currently has 8,489 Facebook members.

 On Tuesday, the San Luis Obispo Police Department asked the District Attorney’s Office to file five felony and three misdemeanor charges against Arata, the organizer of a July 21 Black Lives Matter protest that included chasing after cars and detaining the drivers.
 Dow’s office has not yet made a determination on the charges.